ycpcs/cs101-fall2026/success.md

 One reason it's important to stay focused on learning is that thinking about grades may tempt you to take shortcuts.
 For example, [the syllabus](syllabus.html) allows collaboration on the programming assignments.
 You could "complete" a programming assignment by copying someone else's work, without learning from the experience of doing the assignment.
 This is not a good strategy, and it is likely to get you into trouble.

 Please note that we're not saying that grades aren't important.
 Grades are a rough indication of achievement.
-However, we want you understand that if you learn effectively, good grades will follow, and that your odds of getting a good grade *without* learning are negligible.
+However, we want you to understand that if you learn effectively, good grades will follow, and that your odds of getting a good grade *without* learning are negligible.

 ## Be careful about how you ask for help